automine/app_for_vulnerabilities/README.md

 # App for Vulnerabilities

+## Deprecation Warning!!!
+__This app has been deprecated.
+There will be no new development or bug fixes.
+It has been replaced by the [Aplura Vulnerabilities App for Splunk](https://splunkbase.splunk.com/app/4230/).__

 ## Overview
 This app provides Splunk dashboards, forms, and reports which can be used to explore your vulnerability events, and make sense of what can often be a large volume of data.